Standard Deviants TV (2000)

 Wiki.

-Standard Deviants (originally The Standard Deviants) was a series of educational videos produced in the United States.
+Standard Deviants (originally The Standard Deviants) is a series of educational videos produced in the United States.
 The name also referred to the troupe of actors and comedians who presented the series.
-The series is owned by Cerebellum Corporation, founded in the Washington, D.C. area by George Washington University alumni Chip Paucek and James Rena, who created the series to help students learn using humor.
+The series is owned by Cerebellum Corporation, founded in the Washington, D.C., area by George Washington University alumni Chip Paucek and James Rena, who created the series to help students learn using humor.
 As such, the series blended essential information with humorous examples and comic sketches.
 For example, the English punctuation video illustrates the usage of exclamation points through a sketch in which two characters excitedly play Battleship.
 The series was originally targeted at college students, but its intended audience became progressively younger over time, eventually described as "for junior high, high school, college and beyond".

-The original videos, which typically had running times of 1–2 hours, were later adapted into Standard Deviants TV, a series of fifty-two 26-minute episodes on PBS from 2000–2002.
-They were then retrofitted again into shorter videos for the K-12 school market, which as of 2024 are packaged as two lines: Standard Deviants School and Standard Deviants Teaching Systems.
+The original videos, which typically have running times of 1–2 hours, were later adapted into Standard Deviants TV, a series of fifty-two 26-minute episodes on PBS from 2000–2002.
+They were then retrofitted again into shorter videos for the K–12 school market, which as of 2024 are packaged as two lines: Standard Deviants School and Standard Deviants Teaching Systems.